MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-monitor-progress-performance.md

 ---

-title: Monitor Project Progress and Performance
+title: Monitor project progress and performance
 description: Describes how you can create a work in process (WIP) method and calculate WIP to estimate the financial value of projects while they are ongoing.
 author: brentholtorf
 ms.author: bholtorf
 ms.reviewer: bholtorf
 ms.topic: how-to
-ms.date: 02/22/2024
+ms.date: 08/19/2024
 ms.custom: bap-template
 ms.search.keywords: project management, KPI, work in process, work in progress ms.search.form: 89, 92, 1010